Acts 4

 Acts 4:1-4Arrested at Evening

-The resurrection of Jesus is not a private spiritual experience.
-It is something “preached” - announced publicly, testified openly.
-This is not mysticism or hidden knowledge.
-It is word-of-mouth proclamation, person to person, and it spreads like fire.
-The Sanhedrin cannot control it because it is not coming from an institution or a hierarchy.
-It is coming from ordinary men who have seen an extraordinary thing.
+The resurrection of Jesus is announced publicly, testified openly - “preached” in the most public sense.
+Word-of-mouth proclamation, person to person, spreads like fire.
+The Sanhedrin cannot control it because it comes from ordinary men who have seen an extraordinary thing, carrying no institutional authority, only a testimony.

 Even as Peter and John are arrested, the word bears fruit.
 Five thousand men - more than double the three thousand at Pentecost - believe.
 Persecution is coming, but so is harvest.
 The more the authorities clamp down, the more believers multiply.
 This is the kingdom pattern: the seed must fall into the ground and die, but it brings forth much fruit.

-5And it came to pass on the morrow, that their rulers, and elders, and scribes, 6And Annas the high priest, and Caiaphas[res:bibleodyssey-caiaphas], and John, and Alexander, and as many as were of the kindred of the high priest, were gathered together at Jerusalem.
+5And it came to pass on the morrow, that their rulers, and elders, and scribes, 6And Annas the high priest, and Caiaphas, and John, and Alexander, and as many as were of the kindred of the high priest, were gathered together at Jerusalem.
 7And when they had set them in the midst, they asked, By what power, or by what name, have ye done this?
-8Then Peter, filled with the Holy Ghost, said unto them, Ye rulers of the people, and elders of Israel, 9If we this day are examined of the good deed done to the impotent man, by what means he is made whole; 10Be it known unto you all, and to all the people of Israel, that by the name of Jesus Christ of Nazareth, whom ye crucified, whom God raised from the dead, even by him doth this man stand here before you whole.
-11This is the stone which was set at nought of you builders, which is become the head of the corner.
-12Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.

 The council asks the right question without knowing it.
 “By what power, or by what name?”
 In the ancient world, names carry more than identity.
 A name carries power, authority, essence.
 The question is not rhetorical.
 Peter will answer it directly.

 Peter does not hedge.
 He says it plainly: “by the name of Jesus Christ of Nazareth, whom ye crucified.”
-He is not avoiding the council's role in the crucifixion.
-He is placing the resurrection directly next to the death.
+He names the council's role in the crucifixion and places the resurrection directly next to the death.
 Yes, you killed Him.
 And yes, God raised Him from the dead.
 The full truth is what sets them free.

-This is not arrogance or exclusivism in the modern sense.
 This is testimony.
-Peter is not inventing a requirement.
-He is reporting what he has witnessed: salvation comes through the name of Jesus.
+Peter reports what he has witnessed: salvation comes through the name of Jesus.
 This will become the apostolic claim across every page of the New Testament.
-It is not negotiable; it is the gospel itself.
+It is the gospel itself.

 The Sanhedrin is cornered.
 The healed man is standing right there.
 The whole city knows.
 They cannot deny the miracle.
 So they try to contain it.
 They forbid Peter and John to speak in the name of Jesus.
 This is the language of desperation.
 You do not forbid what you have defeated.
 The council's own command proves the power they are attempting to silence.